5 UNEXPECTED Benefits of Yoga

 The physical benefits of yoga may seem obvious, but there are also many unexpected benefits of yoga that prove to be quite transformational.

 Over the last few years, yoga has gained much notoriety and popularity-and for good reason!
-First of all, this is a practice that is accessible to everyone.
+First of all, this practice is accessible to everyone.
 Krishnamacharya once said, “If you can breathe, you can do yoga.”
 Breath control is the cornerstone of any yoga practice.

-Another reason yoga has captured so many passionate followers is due to the tremendous physical benefits one can experience through a consistent practice.
+Another reason yoga has captured so many passionate followers (Other than the fact that is feels so good!) is due to the tremendous physical benefits one can experience through a consistent practice.
 Time and time again, my students approach me after class and joyfully share how their back pain has diminished or their joints feel less achy.
-Others proudly disclose how much weight they’ve lost, with their only complaint being that they’ve needed to buy new clothes due to their slimmer physiques!

 Additional physical benefits may include: